Mr-TesTRA/wokwi-docs/docs/parts/wokwi-led-bar-graph.md

 | ----- | ------------------------------------------------------------------------ | ------------- |
 | color | The color of the LED body, or one of the special values "GYR" / "BCYR"\* | "red"         |

 \* GYR means Green-Yellow-Red.
-BCYR means Cyan-Blue-Yellow-Red
+BCYR means Blue-Cyan-Yellow-Red

 ### Examples